thescientist13/github-dashboard/README.md

 ![GitHub Dashboard](https://s3.amazonaws.com/hosted.thegreenhouse.io/oss-projects/github-dashboard/github-dashboard.png)

-To run, all that is required is to you have the latest LTS version of [Node][] installed (v6.x) and the package manager, [Yarn][].
+To run, all that is required is the latest LTS version of [Node][] installed (v6.x) and the package manager, [Yarn][].
 A GitHub access token will also need to be generated.
 The _Setup_ section below will cover all of this.

 [Node]: https://nodejs.org/
 [Yarn]: https://yarnpkg.com/